Survival Guide: 13 Tips & Tricks to Visiting Disney World During Christmas Break

 1 – Make Your Park Reservation ASAP

 The Disney Park Pass reservation system is apparently here to stay.
 We’re still hearing of guests who are still surprised to learn that they need to make park reservations.
-Currently, reservations are available (and necessary) through January 2023.
+Currently, reservations are available (and necessary) through January 2024.
 It is absolutely critical to make park reservations as soon as possible.
-During Thanksgiving week 2021, parks were full across all ticket types.
+Durng past holiday periods, parks were full across all ticket types, and many guests could not get into the parks.
 You don’t want to be in a situation where you arrive for the holiday week and can’t get into the parks.
 Seriously, make those reservations now if you haven’t already.

 2 – Be Aware that Park Hopping Has Limitations Now

 As you consider which park to make your park reservation at for any particular day, be aware that park hopping now has limitations.
-If you want to park hop, you now can’t enter your second park until you have 1) entered the first park, and 2) enter after 2:00 pm.
+If you want to park hop, you now can’t enter your second park until you have 1) entered the first park and 2) you can only enter after 2:00 pm.
 So plan your day accordingly.
 Also, know that if you leave your first park and want to reenter, you have guaranteed reentry, even if the park has reached capacity.
-So for instance, let’s say you begin your day at Magic Kingdom and park hop over to EPCOT.
+So, for instance, let’s say you begin your day at Magic Kingdom and park hop over to EPCOT.
 Yet, you want to return to Magic Kingdom for the fireworks.
-While at EPCOT, Magic Kingdom hits capacity and is no longer letting park hopping guests into the park.
+While at EPCOT, Magic Kingdom hits capacity and is no longer letting park-hopping guests into the park.
 However, since you have a park reservation at Magic Kingdom, you will be able to return and reenter the park.

 3 – Study the Parks